aspose-cells/Aspose.Cells-Products/cells/net/conversion/tabdelimited-to-gif/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

-{{% cells-convert title="Free App and Sample Code to Convert TABDELIMITED to GIF" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et InputFormat=tsv outformat=gif IsLandingPage=true %}}
+{{% cells-convert title="Free App and Sample Code to Convert TABDELIMITED to GIF" formats=pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx InputFormat=tsv outformat=gif IsLandingPage=true %}}

 <!-- aboutfile Starts -->

     {{% blocks/products/pf/agp/content h2="" %}}

- An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+ An Excel Spreadsheet Programming Library capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

     {{% /blocks/products/pf/agp/content %}}

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="TABDELIMITED" readMoreLink="https://docs.fileformat.com/spreadsheet/tsv/" >}}
+A Tab-Separated Values (TSV) file format represents data separated with tabs in plain text format.
+The file format, similar to CSV, is used for organization of data in a structured manner in order to import and export between different applications.
+The format is primarily used for data import/export and exchange in Spreadsheet applications and databases.
+Each record in a TSV file is contained in a single line of text file where each field value is separated by a tab character.
+Media type for TSV file format is text/tab-separated-values.
         {{< /blocks/products/pf/agp/about-file-text >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="GIF" readMoreLink="https://docs.fileformat.com/image/gif/" >}}
+A GIF or Graphical Interchange Format is a type of highly compressed image.
+Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
+Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
+An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
+The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
         {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}